satojkee/autoria-scraper/README.md

 ## Cron jobs
-Cron jobs are managed by the linux package named `cron`.
-Define cron tasks in `/scripts/start.sh` script-file.
+Cron jobs are managed by the `cron` - linux package.
+Define cron jobs in `/scripts/start.sh` script-file.
 - `printenv` is used to apply project environment variables for cron jobs, otherwise those variables won't be accessible by cron.
 - Define `CRON__SCRAPER` and `CRON__PG_DUMP` in the same `.env` file used by **docker-compose**.